professor-curious-logo

 Treating a non-tonic chord as a temporary tonic.

-A dominant chord of a key other than the tonic.
+A dominant chord of a key other than the main key.

-A leading-tone chord that functions in a key other than the tonic key.
+A leading-tone chord of a key other than the main key.

 In A major, what is V/V?